-Pyrolysis is the thermal decomposition of biomass occurring in the absence of oxygen.
+Biomass pyrolysis offers a flexible and attractive way of converting solid biomass into an easily stored and transported liquid, which can be successfully used for the production of heat, electricity and chemicals.
 It is the fundamental chemical reaction that is the precursor of both the combustion and gasification processes and occurs naturally in the first two seconds.
-The products of biomass pyrolysis include biochar, bio-oil and gases including methane, hydrogen, carbon monoxide, and carbon dioxide.
+The products of biomass pyrolysis include biochar, bio-oil and syngas (a mixture of methane, hydrogen, carbon monoxide, and carbon dioxide).

 Depending on the thermal environment and the final temperature, pyrolysis will yield mainly biochar at low temperatures, less than 450 0C, when the heating rate is quite slow, and mainly gases at high temperatures, greater than 800 0C, with rapid heating rates.
-At an intermediate temperature and under relatively high heating rates, the main product is bio-oil.
+At an intermediate temperature and under relatively high heating rates, the main product is bio oil.

 Biomass pyrolysis has been attracting much attention due to its high efficiency and good environmental performance characteristics.
 It also provides an opportunity for the processing of agricultural residues, wood wastes and municipal solid waste into clean energy.
 In addition, biochar sequestration could make a big difference in the fossil fuel emissions worldwide and act as a major player in the global carbon market with its robust, clean and simple production technology.

 Recommended Reading: Advantages of biomass charcoal briquettes